Léa Seydoux

-Her breakthrough role came with the controversial and acclaimed film Blue Is the Warmest Colour (2013) for which she received the Palme d'Or at the Cannes Film Festival along with her co-star Adèle Exarchopoulos.
-She received the Lumières Award for Best Actress for the film Grand Central (2014).
+Her breakthrough role came with the controversial and acclaimed film Blue Is the Warmest Colour (2013) for which she received the Lumière Award for Best Actress, as well as the Palme d'Or at the Cannes Film Festival along with her co-star Adèle Exarchopoulos and director Abdellatif Kechiche.
+She received her second Lumière Award within the same year for the film Grand Central.
 She gained international attention for her role as Bond girl Madeleine Swann in Spectre (2015), and No Time to Die (2021).

 She has appeared in the Wes Anderson films The Grand Budapest Hotel (2014) and The French Dispatch (2021).
-Other notable roles include Beauty and the Beast (2014), Saint Laurent (2014).
-The Lobster (2015), France (2021), Crimes of the Future (2022), and One Fine Morning (2022).
+Other notable roles include Beauty and the Beast (2014), Saint Laurent (2014), The Lobster (2015), Zoe (2018), France (2021), Crimes of the Future (2022), One Fine Morning (2022), The Beast (2023), Dune: Part Two (2024), and the video games Death Stranding (2019) and Death Stranding 2: On the Beach (2025).

-Seydoux is also known for her work as a model.
-She has been showcased in Vogue Paris, American Vogue, L'Officiel, Another Magazine and W magazine among others.
+Seydoux has also worked as a model.
+She has been showcased in Vogue Paris, American Vogue, L'Officiel, Another Magazine and W magazine, among others.
 Since 2016, she has been a brand ambassador for Louis Vuitton.